Temporal arteritis is inflammation and damage to the blood vessels that supply blood to the head.

 Most people begin to feel better within a few days after starting treatment.
-However, you need to take medications for 1 - 2 years.
-The dose of corticosteroids is slowly reduced.
+However, you will need to take medicine for 1 - 2 years.
+The dose of corticosteroids will be cut back very slowly.

-Most people make a full recovery, but long-term treatment (for 1 to 2 years or longer) may be needed.
+Most people make a full recovery, but treatment may be needed for 1 to 2 years or longer.
 The condition may return at a later date.

 There is no known prevention.

 Arteritis - temporal; Cranial arteritis; Giant cell arteritis

 Hellmann DB.
 Giant cell arteritis, polymyalgia rheumatica, and Takayasu's arteritis.
 In: Firestein GS, Budd RC, Gabriel SE, et al, eds.
 Welley's Textbook of Rheumatology.
 9th ed.
 Philadelphia, PA: Saunders Elsevier; 2012:chap 88.